animatlabs/animatlabs.github.io/_posts/2023-07-11-improve-iteration-performance.md

 comments: true
 ---

 When we discuss about any programming language, perhaps the first thing we look into after variables is iterations.
 Although there are many types of iterations available over several types, lets explore a few available with .NET 6 and also explore the code for the same.
-For benchmarking, we will be using a third-party library called `BechmarkDotNet`.
+For benchmarking, we will be using a third-party library called `BenchmarkDotNet`.

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/playground/tree/main/Benchmarking/Iterations){: .btn .btn--primary}